Meiguro/simplyjs/README.md

    This option allows you to customize Pebble.js.
 Follow the [Pebble SDK installation instructions](http://developer.getpebble.com/2/getting-started/) to install the SDK on your computer and [fork this project](http://github.com/pebble/pebblejs) on Github.

-   The main entry point for your application is in `src/js/app.js` file.
+   The main entry point for your application is in the `src/js/app.js` file.

    [Install the Pebble SDK on your computer >](http://developer.getpebble.com/2/getting-started/)